Election results 2020: Why the presidential race hasn't been called in North Carolina

 County boards of elections will hold their canvass meeting at 11 a.m.
 November 13.

-For that reason, it is unlikely that North Carolina will be called before then.
+For that reason, it is unlikely that a winner in North Carolina will be declared before then.

+When Brinson Bell was asked by during a news conference on Wednesday if there would be any movement in the state's numbers before that date, she said "very few exceptions" would make that happen.

 The State Board will meet on November 24 to certify the election.